Aliyu-Kuburat/Corona-Virus-Analysis/README.md

 ### Statement Problem

-The coronavirus pandemic has had a significant impact on public health and has created an urgent need for data-driven insights to understand the spread of the virus.
-As a data analyst, you have been tasked with analyzing a CORONA VIRUS dataset to derive meaningful insights and present your findings.
+The coronavirus pandemic has profoundly impacted public health, necessitating the urgent need for data-driven insights to understand the virus's spread.
+As a data analyst, your task is to analyze a COVID-19 dataset to extract meaningful insights and present your findings.

 ### Dataset:
 **Description of some of the columns in the dataset based on importance:**